max-pav-love/Evaluation-Test-iOS/README.md

-# Evaluation-Test-iOS (iTunes Albums)
+# iTunes Albums)
-> My test task in "Fora-Soft"
+> Helps you to find albums in iTunes

 ## Features
 - Search albums